deanpcmad/ecologi/README.md

 ### Reporting - Total Trees

-Returns a `Ecologi::Report` object with the total number of trees for a user.
+Returns the total number of trees for a user.

 ```ruby
 @client.reporting.total_trees username: "deanpcmad"